 We pride ourselves on our professionalism, supportive culture and adapting the programme to fit individual needs.
-In our recent Ofsted Inspection (June 2023), we were delighted to receive Outstanding across all areas, and it was noted "Expert trainers and mentors work seamlessly together to ensure that trainees thrive through a highly personalised approach" and "Trainees’ well-being is high on leaders’ list of priorities.
+In our recent Ofsted Inspection (June 2023), we were delighted to receive Outstanding across all areas.
+It was noted that "Expert trainers and mentors work seamlessly together to ensure that trainees thrive through a highly personalised approach" and that "Trainees’ well-being is high on leaders’ list of priorities.
 Thoughtful and timely scheduling of essential academic activities supports trainees’ workload".
 You can find the full report here.

 Why train with us?

-• Specialist subject studies throughout the training year
+- Specialist subject studies throughout the training year delivered by subject experts

-• 4 weeks of Intensive Training and Practice spaced out over the training year to ensure you have the depth and breadth needed to be an outstanding teacher
+- 4 weeks of Intensive Training and Practice over the training year to ensure you have the depth and breadth needed to be an outstanding teacher

-• A network of schools offering stimulating experience in contrasting settings with options for Primary, Sixth form and SEND enrichment placements
+- A network of local schools offering stimulating experience in contrasting settings with options for Primary, Sixth Form and SEND enrichment placements within Surrey, Hampshire, Berkshire and West London

-• High potential for a career within the partnership - employment rates on our programmes are high and career progression is embedded into our culture
+- High potential for a career within the partnership - employment rates on our programmes are high and career progression is embedded into our culture.
+Our trainees are highly sought after within the local community schools

 What Our Trainees Say